 The current estimate these days for the earliest appearance of earthly humans now hovers around 300,000 years ago, in light of the recent discovery of a jawbone in modern-day Morocco.
 That means the Rocky Hill dinosaurs most likely romped in the Connecticut Valley a solid 199,700,000 years before those earliest Moroccan hominids wandered around verdant northern Africa.
 So, no eight-millionth-great-grandmother.
 Sorry.

 Keep in mind that The Connecticut Valley, where many tracks have been found, is not precisely the same as the Connecticut River Valley.
 The Connecticut Valley was created by enormous land masses shifting around the globe over aeons, separating continents into the shapes we know today; the river valley was created by erosion and silting from the southerly flow of water from northern Vermont.
-(Nor is the Connecticut Valley limited to Connecticut.)
+(In fact, the Connecticut Valley reaches well beyond Connecticut.)

 OK, but is it odd, with all these dinosaur tracks ranging along the length of the Connecticut Valley, that there haven’t been more discoveries of bones or other fossils from the dinosaurs themselves?
 Enkler says there is a reasonable explanation.
 These hundreds (or thousands) of dinosaur footfalls sit in an ancient flood plain that was flanked by eroding mountains — something like the Jurassic era version of a Ziploc bag waiting to keep the tracks fresh for aeons.
 By contrast, says Enkler, “the conditions good for preserving tracks are not nearly as good for preserving whole dinosaurs.”
 Disappointingly, “There are very few dinosaur bones in Connecticut,” she says.